onehilltech/ember-cli-mdc/packages/mdc-snackbar/README.md

 ### Connect the application snackbar

 We now need to connect to the application `mdc-snackbar`.
-We do this by defining an **action** in the application router.
+We do this by defining an **action** in the application route.
 This action will be responsible for handling snackbar events that bubble up to the application router because the action is either not handled anywhere else downstream, or permitted to continue bubbling upstream.